JeremyCoxBMI/bashUnitTestLib/README.md

 TURNS OUT bats is written in bash!
+So this really serves no purpose to continue.
+We can just set up bats to run within the repository.

 # bashUnitTestLib
 A lite unit test framework for bash using a bash script, not an exectuable